awsdocs/aws-deep-learning-amis/doc_source/tutorial-inferentia-mxnet-neuron-serving.md

 ## Prerequisites<a name="tutorial-inferentia-mxnet-neuron-serving-prerequisites"></a>

- Before using this tutorial, you should have completed the set up steps in [Using the DLAMI with AWS Neuron](tutorial-inferentia-using.md)\.
+ Before using this tutorial, you should have completed the set up steps in [Launching a DLAMI Instance with AWS Neuron](tutorial-inferentia-launching.md)\.
 You should also have a familiarity with deep learning and using the DLAMI\.

 ## Activate the Conda Environment<a name="tutorial-inferentia-mxnet-neuron-serving-activate"></a>